 The STILL is co-created with Laura Sampson to test the possibilities of combining live sound with storytelling.

 CRUEL AND UNUSUAL is another new show we’ve made, with Laurence Ashcroft.
 It’s about Dionysus / Bacchus.
 We were delighted to present our first performances of it at Etcetera Theatre as part of their Black Box Festival on Feb 7th and 9th 2020.
-We were all set to take it to 2020’s Brighton Fringe Festival but now we hope to perform it at this year’s instead.
-More news on that coming soon we hope.
+We were all set to take it to Brighton Fringe next, but those plans are currently still on hold.

 LUNAR DREAMS on Friday Oct 18th was a full evening of celestial-themed storytelling and sound as part of 2019’s Bloomsbury Festival.
 Laura and I are teamed up with three of our favourite storytellers (Minnie Wilkinson, Jordan Campbell, Alys Torrance) and three of our favourite sound artists (Greta Pistaceci, Lou Barnell, Sylvia Hallett) in the beautiful Holy Cross Church in King’s Cross, under Luke Jerram‘s astonishing installation Museum of the Moon.
 The show sold out its 120 capacity and made Time Out’s Top Ten Best Things To Do in London that week.